What You’ll Learn

 - OpenAI API key (or another supported LLM provider)

-Cognee uses OpenAI’s GPT-5 model as default.
+Cognee defaults to gpt-5-mini when using OpenAI, but you can configure the provider and model.
 Note that the OpenAI free tier does not satisfy the rate limit requirements.
 Please refer to our LLM providers documentation to use another provider.

 Setup